Judge to block Florida abortion ban; Kentucky ban on hold

 “It’s a lot of unnecessary delays and patients are at the whims of the legal system right now,” she said.

-The flurry of court activity has caused confusion in other states as well.
+The back-and-forth court activity has caused confusion in other states as well.

-In Arizona, the attorney general said Wednesday that a total abortion ban that has been on the books since before statehood can be enforced, though the governor disagrees and has said a new law that bans abortion after 15 weeks takes precedence.
-Abortion providers in that state immediately stopped performing the procedure out of fear of prosecution.
+The Texas attorney general filed an emergency appeal Thursday with the state Supreme Court, after a lower-court judge temporarily blocked enforcement of a decades-old law banning virtually all abortions.
+Texas Attorney General Ken Paxton said the old law prohibiting abortions unless necessary to save the life of the mother remains on the books.

+Texas already bans most abortions after about six weeks — before many women know they are pregnant — with no exception in cases of rape or incest.
+A separate trigger law that would prohibit virtually all abortions in the state is set to take effect in coming months.

 In Louisiana, where an abortion ban is temporarily blocked, doctors at a clinic in New Orleans were performing procedures Thursday — in spite of a letter from the attorney general that warned providers could lose their “liberty and medical license," said Amy Irvin, a spokeswoman for Women’s Health Care Center.